Beau Nash

-Richard "Beau" Nash (18 October 1674 – 3 February 1762) was a Welsh lawyer who as a dandy, played a leading role in 18th-century British fashion.
+Richard "Beau" Nash (18 October 1674 – 3 February 1761) was a Welsh dandy who played a leading role in 18th-century British fashion.
 He is best remembered as the master of ceremonies at the spa town of Bath, Somerset.

 Biography

 Nash was born in St Mary's Street, Swansea, Wales, in 1674.
-His father, Richard, a native of Pembroke, had risen to be partner in a glass-works at Swansea, which - although he was "of modest means" - gave him the means to pay for his son's education.
-Nash's mother was a niece of the Welsh merchant John Poyer, who was mayor of Pembroke town and served during the English Civil War.
+His father, Richard, a native of Pembroke, had risen to be partner in a glass-works at Swansea, which – although he was "of modest means" – gave him the means to pay for his son's education.
+Nash's mother was a niece of the Welsh merchant John Poyer, who became mayor of Pembroke town and served during the English Civil War.
 The Nash family were "known" in the countryside, but the Poyer family was of "gentler blood".
-Nash's comparatively obscure origins were sometimes the subject of comment; when the Duchess of Marlborough mentioned it, Nash replied "Madam, I seldom mention my father in company, not because I have any reason to be ashamed of him, but because he has some reason to be ashamed of me."
+Nash's comparatively obscure origins were sometimes the subject of comment; when the Duchess of Marlborough mentioned the subject, Nash replied "Madam, I seldom mention my father in company, not because I have any reason to be ashamed of him, but because he has some reason to be ashamed of me."

 After attending Queen Elizabeth Grammar School at Carmarthen, he went up to Jesus College, Oxford, leaving without a degree.
 His father then bought him an officer's commission in the British Army, but he found the demands on his time too great, and instead opted to become a barrister, for which profession he had originally been intended.
 He entered as a student of the Middle Temple in 1693, where he was known for "good manners... his taste in dress, and... leading so gay a life" without any obvious source of wealth that his friends suspected him to be a highwayman.
 He was selected from amongst the students there to take charge of the Middle Temple's long-customary pageant for a new king, exhibited before King William III in 1695.
 His success led to the offer of knighthood, which he declined on the grounds of his lack of fortune.

-It was said that he was later again offered a knighthood, by Queen Anne, but again refused the honour.
+It was said that later Queen Anne again offered him a knighthood, but that he again refused the honour.